koisose/start-here/README.md

 # What's This?

-There's an auto-commit in [packages/scripts/commit.mjs](packages/scripts/commit.mjs).
-Put `GOOGLE_API_KEY=` in `.env` and run the auto-commit with `pnpm run commit`.
-This is using the Gemini Pro free version, which means all your input data will be recorded by Google for their training.
-The commit message is in Indonesian.
-You can run the English version by using `commit-en.mjs`.
+There's an auto-commit script located at [packages/scripts/commit.mjs](packages/scripts/commit.mjs).
+Place `GOOGLE_API_KEY=` in your `.env` file and run the auto-commit by executing `pnpm run commit`.
+This utilizes the Gemini Pro free version, which means Google will record all your input data for their training purposes.
+The commit message is in Indonesian, but you can run the English version by using `commit-en.mjs`.

-# How to Use Clarifai GPT-4
+# How to Use Clarifai GPT-4 Turbo

-### Use it to create auto commit
+### Use it to Create Auto Commit

-`export CLARIFAI_API_KEY=<your CLARIFAI_API_KEY>` then run `pnpm run commit-clarifai`.
+Export your Clarifai API key with `export CLARIFAI_API_KEY=<your CLARIFAI_API_KEY>` and then run `pnpm run commit-clarifai`.

-## Use it to fix any grammar mistake in `README.md`
+### Use it to Fix Any Grammar Mistakes in `README.md`

+Execute `pnpm run fix-grammar` to correct the grammar in `README.md` and create a backup named `README.md.bak` in case of errors.

+### Use it to